memgraph/docs/docs/installation/linux/docker-installation.md

 :::caution

-When working with Memgraph Platform you should pass configuration flags inside of environmental variables.
+When working with Memgraph Platform, you should pass configuration flags inside of environmental variables.

 For example, you can start the Memgraph DB image with `docker run memgraph